quanghuy0497/Transformers4Vision/README.md

 + **Code**: https://github.com/feinanshan/FANet

 ## **Few-shot Transformer**
 This section introduces transformer-based architecture for few-shot learning, mainly for but not strictly to the object detection and segmentation area.
 Overall, these pipeline architectures are quite complex, so I recommend you should read the paper along with these reviewes for better understanding.
-Then again, this list will be updated regularly.
+Then again, this list will be updated frequently.

 ### Meta-DETR: Image-Level Few-Shot Object Detection with Inter-Class Correlation Exploitation
 + **Paper**: https://arxiv.org/pdf/2103.11731.pdf